TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Slack.rst

 `typo3.org <https://my.typo3.org/index.php?id=2>`__ account and then
 `Register for TYPO3's Slack Platform <https://my.typo3.org/index.php?id=35>`__.

-On that page, you will also find information about recomended channels.
+On that page, you will also find information about recommended channels.

 Slack channels
 --------------